SVG vs PNG: What Is the Difference?

 Our free SVG to PNG converter rasterises vector files at the resolution you choose:

-- Open the SVG to PNG tool and upload your SVG file.
+- Open the converter and upload your SVG file.

 - Choose the output resolution or scale.
 Because SVG is infinitely scalable, you can export a small icon or a large high-resolution PNG from the same file.